Founders: Marcia Pagels & Ruth Peterson

 Ruth was the owner and manager of Bovet Professional Center, a business that she started in 1981.
 The business is an executive suite designed primarily for attorneys and other professionals.
 She was involved with SSMC for 12 years and was Chair of the Business Task Force prior to becoming Chair of the Steering committee.
 She led the effort for SSMC to become a stand-alone nonprofit in the fall of 2002 and was the Chair of the Board until 2012.
 She has been recognized on many occasions for her community involvement which included six years on the Board of Shelter Network.
 In 2002 she was inducted into the San Mateo County Women’s Hall of Fame.
 Ruth attended USC for 3 years, moved to San Francisco and graduated from San Francisco State with a secondary teaching major.
 She decided to forego teaching when she decided she had an affinity for the business world.

-Bryan Chen, Vice Chair
+Bryan Chen, Board Chair

 Bryan Chen has spent his professional career focused on air quality and human health issues.
 Bryan is currently the air quality and greenhouse gas lead in Northern California at ARCADIS, a multinational engineering company.
 Prior to that, he was the Director of air quality programs at the environmental planning firm Christopher A. Joseph and Associates.
 He has been a regular contributor to SSMC’s Annual Indicator Report since 2010 and currently serves as SSMC’s city and county survey coordinator.
-He joined the board in Summer 2014 and became Vice Chair in Fall 2015.
+He joined the board in Summer 2014 and became Chair in Fall 2017.